 - are sleeping too much or having a lot of trouble sleeping

-- think about self-harm or taking your own life.
+- are thinking about self-harm or taking your own life.

 There is no need to face this experience alone.
-Find out about the options for professional support and talk to your GP, or call Cancer Council 13 11 20.
+Find out about the options for professional support and talk to your doctor, or call Cancer Council 13 11 20.

-If you are having suicidal thoughts, call Lifeline 13 11 14 immediately.
+If you are having harmful or suicidal thoughts, call Lifeline 13 11 14 immediately.
 The service operates 24 hours a day.

 Expert content reviewers: